ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 - Volcano profiles are prefered with supreme quality and bigger print speed, v6 is also ok if it is a special filament
 - Please keep the nameing/folders of your profiles in line with my nameing. like this: ColorFabb nGen FLEX - 0.15mm - 0.30mm - MK3S - Volcano 0.4
 - Please share/add some pics how good the quality turns out with the profile, i dont want the quality go down by adding just a lot of profiles...
+- I will only integrate profiles from a Prusa Mk2/s or Mk3/s + MMU (Please MARK this in the profiles!).
+For other printers please see the sources of your printer.

 ### For what filemants can I find Slic3er Settings ?